wellyshen/react-cool-starter/README.md

 // ...
 ```

-On client-side we also need to invoke the action(s) in `componentDidMount`.
+On client-side, don't forget to invoke the action(s) in `componentDidMount`.
 This ensures that if the component is reached on the client, then the same actions will be invoked.
 It's up to the action(s) to figure out if fetches for data need to be made or not:

 ```javascript
 componentDidMount() {